David Depetris

-David Alberto Depetris (born 11 November 1988) is an Slovak footballer who plays as a forward for MFK Dukla Banská Bystrica in the Slovak 2. liga.
+David Alberto Depetris (born 11 November 1988) is a professional footballer who plays as a forward for club MŠK Považská Bystrica in the Slovak second division.
 Born in Argentina, he played for the Slovakia national team.

-He started his European career in Slovak Superliga club Trenčín.
+He started his European career in Slovak First League club AS Trenčín.

 Club career

 Early years

 Born in San Jorge, Argentina, Depetris began his career with hometown club C.D.
 San Jorge.
 In 2005, he joined Atlético de Rafaela and three years later he moved to Europe, to Slovak club AS Trenčín.
 He scored 21 goals in 30 matches in his first season in the Slovak second league.

 AS Trenčín

 Depetris joined AS Trenčín in January 2008.

 He was the top goalscorer in two Slovak 1. liga seasons; in the 2008–09 Slovak 1. liga season, scoring 21 goals, and in the 2010–11 Slovak 1. liga season, scoring 31 goals in 30 matches.

 Çaykur Rizespor

-After scoring a record 16 goals in the first half of the 2012-13 season at Trenčín, Depetris signed a three and half-year contract in the winter transfer window of 2013, with the TFF First League club Çaykur Rizespor.
+After scoring a record 16 goals in the first half of the 2012–13 season at Trenčín, Depetris signed a three-and-a-half-year contract in the winter transfer window of 2013, with the TFF First League club Çaykur Rizespor.
 He made his debut on 27 January 2013 against Adana Demirspor, when he substituted Cumali Bişi. Çaykur Rizespor lost 1–2.
 David Depetris scored his first and second goals in the TFF First League against TKİ Tavşanlı Linyitspor on 3 February 2013.